devwaseem/XcodeTheme/README.md

-# 🎨 My Xcode theme - Sundell's Colors
+# 🎨 My Xcode theme - Rich Colors

 This repository contains the Xcode theme that I use.
 Feel free to use it or modify it to your liking 👍